 A reputable AI vendor will also have individuals on staff with advanced knowledge in the revenue cycle.
 While AI and ML handle most claims automatically, an expert-in-the-loop platform (like AKASA is based on) means that any outliers can be flagged, sorted out by humans, and used to train the system for next time.

-This combination of implementing AI in healthcare and relying on human experts is the backbone of Unified Automation® from AKASA, a unique approach that delivers truly resilient automation and increased peace of mind for healthcare revenue cycle operations.
+This combination of implementing generative AI in healthcare and relying on human experts is the backbone of the AKASA platform, a unique approach that delivers truly resilient automation and increased peace of mind for healthcare revenue cycle operations.

 Schedule your free demo to learn more about how AKASA can help your organization today.